Best Blueberry Picking Farms and Festivals in New Jersey for Pick-Your-Own Berries

 Terhune Orchards – Princeton

-Terhune has two acres devoted to blueberry bushes ripe for picking.
-Check out the farm store and barn animals during your trip, and on Tuesday, July 13, and Wednesday, July 14, enjoy a blueberry-themed Read & Pick program for a small fee.
-All customers ages 3+ are required to wear masks while on the farm.
+Terhune has 2 acres devoted to blueberry bushes ripe for picking.
+Check out the farm store and barn animals during your trip, and on Tuesday, July 12 enjoy a blueberry-themed Read & Pick program for a small fee.
 Be sure to check out its annual festivals.